 The Battle of Blanchetaque is fought during the Crécy campaign of the Hundred Years' War, where the English army successfully crosses the River Somme to engage the French forces.

-King John II of France, is captured by the English during the Battle of Poitiers by the English forces led by Edward the Black Prince in a decisive English victory during the Hundred Years' War.
-A significant set-back for the French crown which led to the eventual negotiations of the Treaty of Brétigny.
+King John II of France, was captured by the English forces commanded by the Black Prince, on September 19, 1356, during the Battle of Poitiers, during the Hundred Years' War.
+It was a major setback for the French, leading to the Treaty of Brétigny.
+Historical Timeline

 Clement VII is elected on September 20, 1378 as a rival pope in Avignon by a majority of the cardinals seceding from Rome.
 The events leading to the Western Schism began after Pope Gregory XI's death in March 1378, with the election of Urban VI on April 8, 1378,